-By Steven Delgado, WC&P Senior Editor
+By Steven Delgado, WC&P Executive Editor

 In 1969, the Tri-Lakes area of Southwest Missouri didn’t have the notoriety across “country” it does today.
 Neither did water conditioning, for that matter, but that didn’t stop Larry Simmering.
 After his first day of sales training at the Culligan dealership in Springfield he disappeared, even though the company had given him a $100 draw.

 Simmering showed back up on the third day and was called into the office.
 He was told the company usually didn’t give draws—cash advances for commission-only sales—on a salesperson’s first day, and he’d already missed a day of critical sales training.
 He replied that if he were stuck in training all day, he wouldn’t have been able to sell the two deals he signed the day before and had then in his hands.
 Needless to say, the Culligan Man hired him on the spot.

 Simmering worked as a softener salesman for five months then bought a satellite dealership a little further south in Hollister, now a bedroom community a stone’s throw from Branson—which in the past decade has become the Las Vegas of country music, second only to the Grand Ole Opry.
 He supplied it with equipment he would buy from the Springfield dealership.
 Business was steady but not exactly booming in the early-’70s.

 “Branson was just a sleepy town then,” Simmering said.
 “But I did my own thing down here in the lakes area.”
 In 1973, he became fully franchised by Culligan and has remained a franchised dealership ever since.

 Culligan of the Tri Lakes area—named after lakes Table Rock, Taneycomo and Bull Shores, where most of the celebrities live—has been one of the top award-winning dealers four times over the last 10 years, with inclusion in Culligan’s “Winner’s Circle” six or seven times.
 “We’ve got a good dealership,” Simmering says.